laplantes/SPRestAssist/README.md

 >- list: [required] list or library name
 >- action: [required] items or fields (items when dealing with list or library items, fields when dealing with columns)
 >- query: [optional] query string to include, such as sort, orderby, filter, etc
->- verbose: [optional] boolean determines weather the returned metadata will be verbose or minimal (minimal is default)
+>- verbose: [optional] boolean determines whether  the returned metadata will be verbose or minimal (minimal is default)

 ```js
 // Pass in an object with the following parameters {url:<base url>, list:<list name>, action<see note below>, query:<querystring to be added to the REST call>}